Richard J. Balducci

-Richard J. Balducci (born 1942) is a retired lobbyist and politician from Newington, Connecticut who was the Speaker of the Connecticut House of Representatives from 1989 to 1992.
-He served one term in the Connecticut State Senate.
+Richard J. Balducci (born 6 March 1942) is a retired lobbyist and politician from Newington, Connecticut who was the Speaker of the Connecticut House of Representatives from 1989 to 1992.
+He also served one term in the Connecticut State Senate.

 Political career

 Balducci currently sits on the board of regents of the Connecticut State Colleges & Universities.
 He is the head of the Board's Finance and Infrastructure Committee.

 Business career

 Balducci taught history for 17 years in the Newington public school system.
 He was also a partner in New England Recovery, an automobile salvage business.

 Balducci is a partner in the lobbying firm Doyle, D'Amore and Balducci.